-Looking for a safe and natural laundry detergent that works?
+Looking for a safe and natural laundry detergent that works and isn’t just soap that will build up?
 Try this one made from just two ingredients!
 Soap nuts and water, that’s all.

 I used to dread when I ran out of laundry soap and needed to buy more.
 Walking down the laundry aisle always led to a headache.
 The amount of scents down that aisle is so overwhelming.
 As someone with asthma, this simple task could even leave me struggling to breathe.
 This has to make you wonder if these things should really go on your clothes and then your body.
 The answer is no, they shouldn’t be on our bodies.

 Researchers have found dryer vents emit more than 25 volatile organic compounds (VOCs) when scented laundry detergents and dryer sheets are being used.
 Seven of those VOCs are considered hazardous air pollutants!
 These scents can also be endocrine disrupters.

 There are natural laundry detergents out there but they aren’t cheap.
 Another option is to make your own.
 There are so many recipes out there but most involve a lot of steps and often still contain scented soaps.
 Many of them also build up on your clothes because they use soaps that leave residues.

 I have a really simple and affordable answer for you, soap nuts.
 If you are anything like the friends I’ve told about my washing clothes with soap nuts, you are likely thinking what on earth is she talking about.

 Soap nuts are not actually nuts, they are berries and sometimes you will see them called soap berries.
 These berries contain saponins which are a natural surfactant.
 Surfactants are those things in your laundry detergent that make it work.
 They have been used for washing for thousands of years by native people in Asia and North America.